 - BioPhotonic scanner – allows you to measure the carotenoid antioxidant activity in your body.
 So you can actually try to verify whether the supplements are effective.

 I have no doubt that Nu Skin prides itself in its research and advanced technology harnessed in making its products.
-But you can see for yourself how outrageous the prices are.
+But the prices are quite outrageous.
 That makes it not marketable to the masses.
 Which is the starting point of any MLM scheme that spells trouble for almost all its distributors, as I will explain in the business opportunity section below.

 Nu Skin Pyramid Scheme?
 Or Not?